ssciwr/vink/README.md

 **This is still under construction**

-This is a stand-alone application that packages [OpenAI's Whisper](https://github.com/openai/whisper) into one executable file.
+This is a stand-alone application that packages [OpenAI's Whisper](https://github.com/openai/whisper) into a distribution that does not require users to have Python installed.
 Additionally, it provides a minimalistic graphical user interface for transcription.

 ## Installation